robclewley/robclewley.github.io/_posts/2015-05-06-logging-and-diagnostic-tools-for-numeric-python-algorithms.md

 functionality exactly as presented here.
 You can, of course, also get the latest version and see what has progressed in the meantime.

+**ADDENDUM 1: For Python 3.x users, I had to subsequently update the github repo, so checkout the latest one**

+**ADDENDUM 2: For Windows users, you may need to install pyeuclid from my github fork (covers some Python 3 compatibility not present in PyPI) and the [geos](http://trac.osgeo.org/geos/) dependency for the python shapely package.
+Binaries are available by independently installing shapely from [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) or you can try to do it yourself using the appropriate version of [OSGeo4W](http://trac.osgeo.org/osgeo4w/).**

 At present, the package depends on `shapely`, `descartes`, `pyyaml`, `euclid`, [`PyDSTool`](http://github.com/robclewley/pydstool) (latest github version at time of writing or the forthcoming v0.90.1 for those